py2ai/py2ai.github.io/_posts/2021-01-29-Play-Rock-Paper-Scissors-Game-using-PyQt5-GUI.md

 ---
+categories:
+- GUI tutorial series
+description: This tutorial is about making a GUI in PyQt5 using OpenCV and Keras to play Rock Paper Scissors Game.
+featured-img: pyqtRPS
+keywords:
+- PyQt5
+- OpenCV
+- Keras
+- Rock Paper Scissors
+- GUI
+- Machine Learning
+- Deep Learning
 layout: post
+mathjax: true
+tags:
+- PyQt5
+- OpenCV
+- Keras
+- Machine Learning
+- GUI
 title: Play Rock Paper Scissors Game using PyQt5 GUI
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: pyqtRPS
-description: This tutorial is about making a GUI in PyQt5 using OpenCV and Keras to play Rock Paper Scissors Game.
-keywords: [PyQt5, OpenCV, Keras, Rock Paper Scissors, GUI, Machine Learning, Deep Learning]
-tags: [PyQt5, OpenCV, Keras, Machine Learning, GUI]
 ---

 Hi and welcome!
 It is part 14 of the PyQt5 learning series.
 Today we will design a GUI to play Rock Paper Scissors (RPS) game.
 Most of you already have known or played this game.